gregoryrpitts/weather/README.md

 The user should land on a page that doesn't require authentication.
 There will be a single form that allows them to enter a five digit zip code.
 When the user hits "Search" or presses enter, we will fetch the data and display.
 Also:

-- Create a slider to switch between F/C. UI library component for expediency.
+- Create a toggle to switch between F/C. UI library component for expediency.
 - Store the last searched for zip code, probably in browser local storage since it only need to be read by the client.
 - Share button to copy URL to clipboard.
 Icon Button that copies to clipboard.
 - Responsive layout for mobile

 ## Backend

 Bcakend doesn't need a database for this project.
 We need to store our API key when requesting to the MapBox API and hide that from the frontend.
-Backend will need the ability to make two requests, one to MapBox and one to NWS.
+Backend will need the ability to make three requests, one to MapBox and two to NWS.
+See improvements section above for my thoughts (regrets) on this.

 ## Technology Selection